Kyuu-Ji/htb-write-up/oouch/write-up-oouch.md

 ![Sending Authorization request](oouch_web-7.png)

 After a while the link gets clicked and the _Profile_ shows that no accounts are connected.
-When authorizing to the account again at _consumer.oouch.htb:5000/oauth/login_ and go browse to the _Profile_, it will be the account of the user that clicked the link that we sent:
+When authorizing to the account again at _consumer.oouch.htb:5000/oauth/login_ and browse to the _Profile_, it will be the account of the user that clicked the link that we sent:

 ![Becoming another user](oouch_web-8.png)